Optimise Your Business Today!

 We can do it all.
 Get in touch for a free consultation

 Facebook-specific marketing tools include:

 Over the past few years, Facebook has decreased the reach that pages have to their fans and friends.
 This means that to have more people see your posts you need to boost or promote them.
 If you have content that you want to boost so that more people see it you can click the ‘boost post’ button, choose your audience (either your own fans or a target audience of your choice) and a budget.
 Your post will then appear in their newsfeeds.
 Boosted posts allow you to use analytic tools to see how well your content is performing but does not have the same specificity as other promotional tools.

-Retargeting campaigns and the Facebook Pixel
+Campaigns and the Facebook Pixel

 Retargeting campaigns focus on customers that clicked through to your website from an ad, but didn’t buy anything.
 It is a highly effective marketing tool as it looks at people who have already expressed an interest in your product.
 Often, closing the lead is as simple as offering free shipping or a small discount.